 There are multiple steps to take immediately following an accident.
 One of those steps is to obtain a copy of your Toledo Police Dept accident reports.

 These reports provide vital information regarding details of your car accident and may serve to benefit you in recovery for damages against another party.

 You can obtain a copy of your Toledo Ohio accident report in a few different ways.
 Some ways prove more difficult than others and may require the assistance of a personal injury attorney.

-Contact a qualified personal injury attorney to assist you in the process of obtaining a copy of your accident report in Toledo, Ohio.
+Contact a qualified Ohio car accident attorney to assist you in the process of obtaining a copy of your accident report in Toledo, Ohio.